 Welsh Institute For Research in Economics and Development

-The Welsh Institute For Research in Economics and Development's aim is to stimulate and build capacity in research relevant to the Welsh economy and society as well as to the wider world.
+We aim to stimulate and build capacity in research relevant to the Welsh economy and society as well as to the wider world.

 Recent research topics have included: